Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: INTRODUCTION

-Our paper is organized as follows.
-In Sec.~\ref{sec:level3} we review the continuous-variable techniques introduced in Ref.~\cite{r22} which holds for an arbitrary time dependent quadratic Hamiltonian and an arbitrary number of modes in a stationary cavity.
-Based on this, we also quantify the correlation measures (the logarithmic negativity as a measure of the entanglement, the mutual information, and the Gaussian quantum discord) between the two detectors.
-In Sec.~\ref{sec:level4} we will present our main results.
-We have considered different scenarios for the two detectors: both stationary, both accelerated, accelerated in the same direction and opposing direction, equilibrium detectors with equal accelerations and nonequilibrium detectors with different accelerations or different couplings to the vacuum field under the same accelerations.
-We provided detailed discussions.
-In Sec.~\ref{sec:level5} we give the conclusion.
+This paper is organized as follows.
+In Sec.~\ref{sec:level3}, we review the continuous-variable techniques introduced in Ref.~\citenum{r22}, which hold for an arbitrary time-dependent quadratic Hamiltonian and an arbitrary number of modes in a stationary cavity.
+In Sec.~\ref{sec:level4}, we determine the evolution of the system, based on which we also quantify the correlation measures (the logarithmic negativity as a measure of the entanglement, the mutual information, and the Gaussian quantum discord) between the two detectors.
+In Sec.~\ref{sec:Equilibrium}, we consider different scenarios for the two detectors: both stationary in the thermal field or both accelerated in either the same or opposite directions.
+In Sec.~\ref{sec:Nonequilibrium}, we consider nonequilibrium detectors with different accelerations or different couplings to the field vacuum under the same acceleration; the stationary detectors couple to the thermal field and the ADs couple to the field vacuum, and we provide detailed discussions.
+Finally, we draw conclusions in Sec.~\ref{sec:level5}.